-Optional Attributes Type and Dimension Definition DBAUser string-scalar The ASM user who has sysasm privileges to start or stop the ASM instance.
-You can create ASM users for Oracle 11g R1 and later.
-DBAPword string-scalar Encrypted password for DBAUser.
-Encrypt passwords only when entering them using the command-line.
-Passwords must be encrypted using the VCS Encrypt utility.
-See "Encrypting Oracle database user and listener passwords" on page 86.
-Encoding string-scalar Specifies operating system encoding that corresponds to Oracle encoding for the displayed Oracle output.
+Optional Attributes Type and Dimension Definition Encoding string-scalar Specifies operating system encoding that corresponds to Oracle encoding for the displayed Oracle output.
 Default is "".
 StartUpOpt string-scalar Startup option for the Oracle ASM instance.
 The agent uses the sqlplus command to start the Oracle ASM instance.
-This attribute can take the following values: STARTUP STARTUP_MOUNT STARTUP_OPEN SRVCTLSTART SRVCTLSTART SRVCTLSTART_OPEN Default is "STARTUP".
-Note: recommends to use STARTUP or SRVCTLSTART option for ASMInst resource.
+This attribute can take the following values: STARTUP STARTUP_MOUNT STARTUP_OPEN SRVCTLSTART SRVCTLSTART_MOUNT SRVCTLSTART_OPEN Default is "STARTUP".
+Note: Veritas recommends to use STARTUP or SRVCTLSTART option for ASMInst resource.
+ShutDownOpt string-scalar Shut down option for the Oracle ASM instance.
+By default the agent uses the sqlplus command to stop the Oracle ASM instance.
+To stop the ASM instance using srvctl utility set the option to SRVCTLSTOP.
+Default is "".